-Option be identified as the Preferred Alternative in the EIR/EIS.
+Alternative in the EIR/EIS.
 The Authority's Board of Directors adopted Board Resolution #HSRA 18-18, concurring on this recommendation at its October 2018 meeting.
 Subsequently, the Authority developed the Refined CCNM Design Option, which is also analyzed in this EIR/EIS.
-Because the Refined CCNM Design Option avoids adverse visual effects at La Paz, Alternative 2 with the Refined CCNM Design Option is the Authority's Preferred Alternative for the Bakersfield to Palmdale Project Section.
+Because the Refined CCNM Design Option avoids adverse visual effects at La Paz.
+Alternative 2 with the Refined CCNM Design Option is the Authority's Preferred Alternative for the Bakersfield to Palmdale Project Section.
 This refinement to the Authority's Preferred Alternative is consistent with Authority Board Resolution #HSRA 18-18, wherein the Authority Board directed Authority staff to "continue to consult and collaborate with the Cesar Chavez Foundation, and other consulting parties, regarding the CCNM Design Option."
-Compared to Alternatives 1, 3, and 5, Alternative 2 with the Refined CCNM Design Option would result in fewer impacts on historic resources, downtown areas, schools, motels that serve as affordable housing, minority and low-income communities, agricultural resources, and mining activities (Section S.6.2.6 provides detailed information about the Refined CCNM Design Option, and Section S.9.3 provides more explanation of the Preferred Alternative).
+Compared to Alternatives 1, 3, and 5, Alternative 2 with the Refined CCNM Design Option would result in fewer impacts on historic resources, downtown areas, schools, motels that serve as affordable housing, minority and lowincome communities, agricultural resources, and mining activities (Section S.5.2.6 provides detailed information about the Refined CCNM Design Option, and Section S.8.3 provides more explanation of the Preferred Alternative).
+Alternative 2 with the Refined CCNM Design Option would be built at a higher elevation when it crosses the Pacific Crest Trail in the Antelope Valley.
 The Preferred Alternative serves as the proposed project for CEQA.